 But Nothing is no longer the serious topic it once was.
 I'm seeing jokes and frivolous commentary being published as genuine Nothing posts, as if it were something to provide levity when serious consideration should be center stage.
 People, if we don't get serious about Nothing, who will?

 So I'm taking this opportunity to challenge the philosophers to defend their notions of Nothing when confronted with some real world arguments & common sense about what it really is.
 You see the question, "What is Nothing?" contradicts the idea of nothingness because it assumes it is something you can explain.
 But if it is something you can explain, it is no longer Nothing.
-[Rev Sale advises against accepting arguments that conflate the idea of Nothing with the word "nothing."]

 The opposite of something often provides important clues about it.
 The notion of the opposite of Nothing starts a philosophical discussion that leads to existentialism - the argument for existence.
 Framed another way, the opposite of the absence of anything, is anything - existence.
 Many religions hold existence and creation to be under God's domain or his given gifts, which complicates things for those making these arguments.

 Once you bring God into the picture, the philosophers can come up with multiple, sometimes contradictory conclusions.
 For example, here's a proof that Nothing = Everything:

 -1- If God created the universe from Nothing, then Nothing must be God.
 God = Nothing